judka-uriel/uriel-book/uriel_en.md

 people became more numerous, the Levites could no longer eat it all. -->

-As is evident from the Torah, the Levites did not sit idle, occupied only with the study of Torah, but constantly applied the knowledge they had acquired in practice, not distancing themselves from the people, but working for the benefit of the entire community and receiving appropriate compensation for it.
+As is evident from the Torah, the Levites did not sit idle, occupied only with the study of Torah, but applied the knowledge they had acquired in practice, not distancing themselves from the people, but working for the benefit of the entire community and receiving appropriate compensation for it.
 Moreover, besides their work, they simply had nothing else to occupy themselves with, since they did not need to read much — the many thick volumes of the